rcmaehl/NotCPUCores/FAQ.md

 * Anyone that doesn't want to reinstall Windows
 * Anyone that doesn't want to do a couple hours of PC cleanup
-* Anyone such as Streamers that run multiple CPU intensive tasks at once
+* Soon, Streamers that run multiple CPU intensive tasks at once (1.6.0.0)

 ## Where does the increase in FPS, quicker loading, more stability, etc come from?